quodlibet/quodlibet/.github/CONTRIBUTING.md

 --------------------------

 When raising a new issue:
- 1. Choose whether it's a bug of a feature request
+ 1. Decide whether it's a bug or a feature request, and choose the appropriate tepmlate
  1. Check the existing issues.
+It's easier for everyone to continue an existing discussion that restarting again.
  1. Fill in the appropriate template as described there

 If you have related ideas, please file them separately and mention